 Keep in mind that the person you are seeing is only getting a real-time snapshot of how you are feeling at the moment of the exam.
 Be prepared to describe your illness or injury in terms of how it impacts your life at other times as well.
 It helps to spend time in advance listing how your illness or injury affects your life on a daily basis.
 Try to think in terms of a good day, bad day, and an average day.
 Be as specific as possible.

 Several areas may be addressed during your exam: pain, motion, limitations, emotions, use and limitations, and functional loss.
-When addressing these issues remember to describe them in terms of a good, bad, and average day, and use examples
+When addressing these issues remember to describe them in terms of a good, bad, and average day, and use examples whenever possible.

 • Pain – Be sure to speak of how the pain affects your life on a daily basis and NOT the level you think your pain is at, as everyone’s pain level and tolerance is different.